AppJail-makejails/brave/README.md

 ## How to use this Makejail

-**Attention**: The following scripts assumes that you have already configured AppJail to run with trusted users.
+**Attention**: The following scripts assume that you have already configured AppJail to run with trusted users.
 If you have not already done so, read [Trusted Users](https://appjail.readthedocs.io/en/latest/trusted-users/).
 You should at least have `keepenv` in your `doas.conf(5)` to run the following scripts correctly.

 ```sh
 appjail makejail -j brave -f gh+AppJail-makejails/brave \